SlugSecurity/ucsc-ectf-2023/README.md

 This repository contains all of the source code for UCSC's 2023 eCTF competition work.

+## Contributing
+See the [contribution guidelines](CONTRIBUTING.md) for guidelines on how to contribute.

 ## How to connect to our test server
 1. Accept the Tailscale invite and install Tailscale.
 Ask on Discord if you don't have an invite.
 2. SSH onto the server with `ssh ectf@plantmachineectf.tail25abc.ts.net`.
 If you don't have your SSH key set up on the server, ask on Discord.